theonize/Currier/Gloss/Daniel/Daniel 3.md

 # Daniel 3

-8+) interesting that the believers are addressedyb worldly names
+8+) interesting that the believers are addressed by worldly names

 14-15) Note the Nebbie asks a question but doesn't wait for an answer.